 They determine your priorities, and they are the measures that you use to determine whether or not your life is turning out the way you want it to.
 Knowing what you want is only one aspect of the keys to happiness – the more important part is knowing why you want it.

 When the things you do and the actions you take align with your values, you feel pretty satisfied and content.
 You get that feeling of inner peace that was mentioned earlier.

 But when the goals you’re striving for and the actions you take don’t align with your values, this can be a real source of unhappiness.

-For example, if you value social connection and deep personal relationships, but you work 100 hours a week and have no time left over to have a social life, then you’re constantly going to feel like something is missing from your life no matter how far you advance in your career.
+For example, if you value social connection and deep personal relationships, but you work 100 hours a week and have no time left over to have a social life, then you’re constantly going to feel lost in life no matter how far you advance in your career.